jdossgollin/2022-elevation-robustness/README.md

-# Repository for "A subjective Bayesian framework for synthesizing deep uncertainties in climate risk management"
+# A subjective Bayesian framework for synthesizing deep uncertainties in climate risk management

-This is the GitHub repository for the paper "A subjective Bayesian framework for synthesizing deep uncertainties in climate risk management" by James Doss-Gollin and Klaus Keller.
+This is the GitHub repository for the paper _**A subjective Bayesian framework for synthesizing deep uncertainties in climate risk management**_ by James Doss-Gollin and Klaus Keller.
 This code is developed by James Doss-Gollin.
-If you use this code, please cite our paper:
+If you use our code, please cite our paper:

 ```bibtex
 TBD